Birch Bayh is a former member

 continues to counsel the White House on implementation of the Amendment.

-- The Twenty-sixth Amendment that lowered the voting age from 21 to 18 years of age, enfranchising young men and women.
+Twenty-sixth Amendment that lowered the voting age from 21 to 18 years of age, enfranchising young men and women.
+(Prior to

 No lawmaker since the Founding Fathers has authored two Amendments to the Constitution.